managing-os-projects/os-sponsor-needs/contributing.md

 Ways to contribute to this project or join the discussion.

-- [Join the discussion](https://github.com/managing-os-projects/os-fiscal-sponsor-needs/discussions) Join the github discussion on this topic.
+- **[Join the discussion](https://github.com/managing-os-projects/os-fiscal-sponsor-needs/discussions)**.
+Join the github discussion on this topic.
 [Code of Conduct](CODE_OF_CONDUCT.md) policy applies.
-- **Contribute to the lists** Put in a pull request, file an issue, or comment on the documents in github to add to or adjust items in the lists.
+- **Contribute to the lists.** Put in a pull request, file an issue, or comment on the documents in github to add to or adjust items in the lists.
-- [Share comments via an anonymous survey](https://forms.gle/tCc8HBDPXEmvMwve9) There may be things you want to share not in a public forum that should be considered on this topic.
+- **[Share comments via an anonymous survey.](https://forms.gle/tCc8HBDPXEmvMwve9)** There may be things you want to share not in a public forum that should be considered on this topic.
 Please share ideas or feedback via the anonymous Google form.